LiorKogan/V1/README.md

   - _null_ is a valid value for each _nullable_ property and subproperty, regardless of its data type. _Null-valued_ [sub]property indicates that a [sub]feature value is not specified.

     Several different interpretations can be associated with a _null_ value.
 Following the terminology introduced by [Codd](https://dl.acm.org/doi/10.1145/16301.16303) and adopted by many authors, a _null_ value is either
     - _Applicable missing_ – at present, a value is applicable (applies to the particular entity, relationship, or action) but unknown (whatever the reason, the graph does not have the value).
-E.g., the temperature 1000 years ago today; the phone number of a person who owns a phone, but the number is unknown; an answer to a question – when the questionee refused to answer.
+E.g., the temperature 1000 years ago today; the phone number of a person who owns a phone, but the number is unknown; an answer to a question, where the questionee refused to answer.
     - _Inapplicable_ - at present, no value is applicable.
-E.g., the temperature tomorrow, previous citizenship when there is none, direct manager of the CEO, new hire's not-yet-assigned employee ID, a phone number of a person who does not own a phone, an answer to a question – when the question was not posed to the questionee.
+E.g., the temperature tomorrow, previous citizenship when there is none, direct manager of the CEO, a new hire's not-yet-assigned employee ID, a phone number of a person who does not own a phone, an answer to a question, where the question was not posed to the questionee.

     [Zaniolo](https://www.sciencedirect.com/science/article/pii/0022000084900801) proposed a third basic interpretation of _null_ values: